 Integrating Islamic Values within CBT (Cognitive Behavioural Therapy)

-When working with muslim clients I often integrate Islamic values within one of the most popular therapeutic approaches called CBT which stands for Cognitive Behavioural Therapy.
+When working with muslim clients I integrate Islamic values within one of the most popular and evidence-based therapeutic approaches called CBT.

 What is Cognitive Behavioural Therapy or CBT?

 CBT is a short term psychotherapy which focuses on relieving emotional distress by changing patterns of thinking and behaving that are maintaining people’s problems.